Terminal-Africa/Terminal-Mobile-SDK-iOS/README.md

 ##### Parameters

-`height: Float`
+`height: Double? = nil`

 The height of the packaging.
+The default value is nil.
+If the value is set to nil it is ignored.

-`width: Float`
+`width: Double? = nil`

 The width of the packaging.
+The default value is nil.
+If the value is set to nil it is ignored.

-`length: Float`
+`length: Double? = nil`

 The length of the packaging.
+The default value is nil.
+If the value is set to nil it is ignored.

 `sizeUnit: SizeUnit = .cm`